JnyJny/articles/PythonCLIs/python_clis.md

 ## In the Beginning...

-First, some history about command-line driven design from a [UNIX][13] persepective.
+First, some history about command-line driven design from a [Unix][11] persepective.

-UNIX is a computer operating system and is the ancestor of Linux and MacOS (and [many other operating systems][11] as well).
-The primary language for developing programs under UNIX is [C][12], often called the portable assembler.
+Unix is a computer operating system and is the ancestor of Linux and MacOS (and [many other operating systems][11] as well).
+The primary language for developing programs under Unix is [C][12], often called the portable assembler.
 C is the language that built the Internet and most of the cool things that we rely on everyday: web browsers, web servers, operating systems, DNS, TCP/IP, and nearly every other piece